Six Natural Ways to Deal With Stress

 Stress and Women: Why It's Harder on the Brain

-Research suggests that women are more susceptible to side effects of stress, including anxiety and depression, particularly when their overwhelming work load becomes a chronic part of their regular existence.
+Research suggests that women are more susceptible to side effects of stress, particularly when their overwhelming work load becomes a chronic part of their regular existence.
 Men feel effects of stress, but according to this study, they're better at compartmentalizing and being able to put certain stress factors out of their minds for periods of time.

 Women, on the other hand, are said to be superior at multi-tasking (see this research), but this skill can come back to haunt them.
 While men can separate things in their minds, women feel and experience more overall symptoms of stress because they tend to blend various aspects of life together in their heads.